Fabrication, Design and Instrumentation Division

-Qiwen Zhan, University of Dayton, United States, Chair
+Hossein Alisafaee, University of Arizona, United States, Chair

 This group takes a systems approach to integrate several disciplines into an instrument.
 The individual components can include aspects from the various division and technical groups of the OSA with the goal of achieving a desired function and performance.
 Additionally, thermal and vibrational effects, life cycle issues, and so forth are included in this group.
 Examples include spacecrafts, telescope systems, and commercial optics.

 John Corless, Verity Instruments, Inc., United States, Chair